Alpacasquare/Alpacasqare-s-chemical-mod/README.md

 # Alpacasqare-s-chemical-mod
-This mod will provide you some chemical prolongation
+This mod will provide you some chemical prolongation.